nmcmil/tiling-shell-rightclick/README.md

 ## Troubleshooting

+### Snap not triggering

+1. **Check your key mapping** — If you've swapped Super/Ctrl keys in GNOME Tweaks, open the config GUI and try a different modifier key
+2. **Verify Tiling Shell settings** — Make sure Tiling Shell's activation key matches what the daemon sends

 ### Mouse stops working
 If the daemon crashes, your mouse may become unresponsive.
 Reboot to restore normal operation, or use keyboard to run:
 ```bash
 sudo systemctl stop tiling-rightclick.service
 ```

-### Snap not triggering
-Make sure Tiling Shell is set to use Super as the activation key (see Configuration above).

 ### Permission denied
 The service must run as root to access `/dev/input/` devices.

+### System tray indicator not showing
+Make sure you have the [AppIndicator extension](https://extensions.gnome.org/extension/615/appindicator-support/) installed and enabled.

 ## License